laudiacay/pintos-work/pintos-p1/src/threads/DESIGNDOC.md

 >> how your implementation avoids it.
 Can you use a lock to avoid
 >> this race?

+??? not sure why there would be race condition in set priority

 ---- RATIONALE ----

 >> B7: Why did you choose this design?
 In what ways is it superior to
 >> another design you considered?

+???

 			  ADVANCED SCHEDULER
 			  ==================